Haydz/haydz.github.io/_posts/2020-04-12-ParsingStrings.md

 ### Separate by 2 delimiters (or more)
-The process is the same as one delimter that is not space, you just add an OR statement with the 2nd delimiter.
+The process is the same as one delimiter that is not space, you just add an OR statement with the 2nd delimiter.

 The example string will be: `testSlice:= "we want just the port number: [8080]"`
 {%highlight go linenos %}